-Analysis has a big role to play in any research or evaluation project I deliver.
+Analysis has a big role to play in any research or evaluation project.
 Depending on the data collected, I’ll clean it up, weight it so it’s representative, code open-ended responses to quantify key themes, group variables to make the analysis more meaningful to you and run comprehensive cross-tabs (big data tables cut different ways).

 I don’t stop there.
 My reports are pretty good.
 I’ll identify key insights from the data and explain them to you.
-I’ve had training from one of the UK’s leading data visualisation experts, so I won’t just churn out crappy pie charts and data tables for you.
+I’ve had training from one of the UK’s leading data visualisation experts, so I won’t just churn out data tables for you.
 I’ll use the right charts and visualisations to bring out patterns in the data and make your findings stand out.

 If you’re already sitting on a massive set of data that you have no idea what to do with, let me take a look.
 I’ll clean it up, analyse it and see what it’s saying.

 If there’s a particular type of analysis technique you’re interested in, just ask.